gatsbyjs/gatsby/docs/docs/recipes.md

 - A [Gatsby site](/docs/quick-start)
 - The [Gatsby CLI](/docs/gatsby-cli/) installed
-- Choose a font package from [the typefaces project](https://github.com/KyleAMathews/typefaces)
+- Choosing a font package from [the typefaces project](https://github.com/KyleAMathews/typefaces)

 #### Directions